- How do I apply for services?

 It is the student's responsibility to:

-1. Secure a PCS prior to attending any University-related activity.
+1. Secure a PCA prior to attending any University-related activity.
 The University is not responsible for providing a PCA on an interim basis.

-2. Ensure that each PCA signs the Personal Care Attendant Campus Access Agreement form.
+2. Ensure that each PCA signs the Personal Care Attendant Campus Access Agreement form available from the Office of Student Disability Services.

 4. Direct the activity of the PCA while on campus